kubernetes/kompose/docs/user-guide.md

      - "6379"
 ```

-- `kompose.service.accountname` defines the service account name to provide the credential info of the pod.
+- `kompose.serviceaccount-name` defines the service account name to provide the credential info of the pod.

 For example: